Flexible Capacity Options¶

 There are no per-minute charges for calls using flat-rate capacity, and there is a fixed monthly charge per channel.
 A low, one time setup fee applies for each channel purchased.

 There are two Capacity Pools (Extended and Standard) for purchasing flat-rate channels, with the channel pricing being different between the Capacity Pools.
-The Extended Capacity Pool includes channels that can be assigned to a DID in any country included in our coverage, while the Standard Capacity Pool excludes the countries of Colombia, Ecuador, Kenya, Nicaragua, Thailand, Uganda, Venezuela, but offers a lower rate for setup and monthly fees.
+The Extended Capacity Pool includes channels that can be assigned to a DID in any country included in our coverage, while the Standard Capacity Pool excludes some countries, but offers a lower rate for setup and monthly fees.

 Dedicated and shared channels may be added or removed at any time and there is no long-term commitment.